astral-sh/docs/site/uv/reference/cli/index.md

 Possible values:

+- `uv`: Use uv as the project build backend
 - `hatch`: Use [hatchling](https://pypi.org/project/hatchling) as the project build backend
 - `flit`: Use [flit-core](https://pypi.org/project/flit-core) as the project build backend
 - `pdm`: Use [pdm-backend](https://pypi.org/project/pdm-backend) as the project build backend